-Major: Politics, Philosophy and Economics
+Politics, Philosophy and Economics, BA

-Minor: International Affairs
+International Affairs minor

-Aeverie enjoyed Philosophical Problems of Law and Justice because it incorporated contemporary issues and current legal cases with legal theory.
+Aeverie enjoyed "Philosophical Problems of Law and Justice" with Professor Candice Delmas and the incorporation of contemporary issues and current legal cases with legal theory.

-My advice to other students is to make your Northeastern education distinctly yours.
+“My advice to other students is to make your Northeastern education distinctly yours.”

 More Student Paths